niccolosottile/Slingo/README.md

 To run the web application:

-1. cd into the server folder and run the command "node server.js"
+1. cd into the server folder and run the command "node server.js" (serves port 5000)
-2. cd into the client folder and run the command "npm start"
+2. cd into the client folder and run the command "npm start" (serves port 3000)

 Application developed for the ESP (Experimental Systems Project) at the University of Bath in a team of 7 using Agile Scrum Methodology.